EnterpriseDB/tpa/docs/src/architecture-PGD-Always-ON.md

 A location represents an independent data centre that provides a level of redundancy, in whatever way this definition makes sense to your use case.
-For example, AWS regions, or availability zones within a region, or any other designation to identify where your servers are hosted.
+For example, AWS regions, your own data centres, or any other designation to identify where your servers are hosted.

-A PGD-Always-ON cluster comprises one or more locations, each with an odd number of data nodes (or an even number with an extra witness node), and an optional witness-only location, if required to establish reliable consensus.
-These locations, as many as you require, must be named in the `--location-names` list.
-(If you do not specify any location names, the default is to use one location with three data nodes.)

 (If you are using TPA to provision an AWS cluster, the locations will be mapped to separate availability zones within the `--region` you specify.